BROADREACH GUEST CURATOR.

-MOVEMENTLAND brings together CoisCéim Broadreach with the acclaimed artist, Aoife McAtamney to devise and deliver a vibrant, thought-provoking nine-month participation programme for older people, which imaginatively weaves together artforms and media through three interconnected artistic projects and two cycles of dance classes.
+MOVEMENTLAND brings together CoisCéim Broadreach with the acclaimed artist, Aoife McAtamney to devise and deliver a vibrant, thought-provoking six-month participation programme for older people, which imaginatively weaves together artforms and media through two interconnected artistic projects and a cycle of dance classes.
 Focus is on collaboration and international exchange in an energising initiative that explores how time shapes, and inspires our movement.

 Uplifting and full of unique possibilities, MOVEMENTLAND gathers our creative energies into one homebase to enable people to mix and blend this series of in-person and online workshops and classes – where every element can be enjoyed on its own or as part of the next – allowing participants to personalise their creative experience in line with their own needs.

 When I was threading together the MOVEMENTLAND programme, I began thinking about how we can expand our preconceptions of our own physicality, and how we can do that through dancing together?
 In other words, how big can we dream – for ourselves and one another?
 After many long walks and conversations, I understood that the programme needed to be rooted in the present, with its gaze towards the future.
 I believe we need spaces of transformation as we grow, to have the opportunity to be anew.
 This inspired the decision to create a programme embracing many different art forms and places so that we can rediscover dance and ourselves.
 MOVEMENTLAND is a place where every part of you is welcomed, a place where you will be supported, cheered on and listened to.